CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•USA •GOALS•OCTOBER 2018

 Dark Matter & Dark Energy — Not Dark

-Navigation: Links go into the Endnotes, Footnotes, References & Resources.
+Navigation: All links go to the Endnotes, Footnotes, References & Resources.
 To return, click on the reference number.

 History.
 Jacobus Kapteyn was a contemporary of Max Planck, yet there is no record that either he or Max Planck believed that Planck Time defined the very first moment of the physical universe whereby the four Planck base units emerge 1 as an infinitesimal sphere (perhaps best called a planksphere).2 Though the four base units were defined between 1899 and 1905, even Max Planck ignored his numbers.
 It wasn’t until Frank Wilczek (MIT, Nobel 2004) wrote a series of three articles, Scaling Mount Planck, I, II, and III (Physics Today, 2001) did the scientific community begin to take note.
 Yet, apparently old concepts never die.
 Einstein’s new insights about time were hard to grasp, so Sir Isaac Newton’s absolute space and time readily retained its status as our commonsense worldview.
 Also, by the time Wilczek’s article came out, big bang cosmology had been the dominate theory for about 20 years.
 Our work with the Planck units didn’t begin until 2011.
 It took over four years to gain the footings to propose a quiet expansion3 from the Planck base units.
 On June 1, 2016, that first article was posted on the web based on the data from our horizontally-scrolled chart.4